-2011 Operator's Guide
+2013 Operator's Guide

 Includes

 Safety, Vehicle

 and Maintenance Information

-(All countries except Canada/United States)

-D\$ 250TM

-▲ WARNING
+(Canada/United States)

+DS 250°

 Read this guide thoroughly.
 It contains important safety information.

-Minimum recommended operator's age: 16 years old.
+Category T ATV for recreational use by an operator age 14 or older under adult supervision, or by an operator age 16 or older.
 Keep this Operator's Guide in the vehicle.

 YOUR VEHICLE CAN BE HAZARDOUS TO OPERATE.
 A collision or rollover can occur quickly if you fail to take proper precautions, even during routine maneuvers such as turning and driving on hills or over obstacles.

 For your safety, understand and follow all the warnings contained in this Operator's Guide and the labels on your vehicle.
 Failure to follow these warnings can result in SEVERE INJURY OR DEATH!